kalwhyte/Stick-It/README.md

-# trello-clone
+# Stick-It
+**[trello-clone]**
-A Trello clone made using Django Rest Framework, SASS, React, and Redis.
+Stick-It is a trello clone with some abstract features such as drag and drop, image background, made using Django Rest Framework, SASS, React, and Redis.

 ## Features
 - Register and Login